 What is Hedged Equity?

 Hedged equity is an increasingly popular term in investing.
 But what exactly is hedged equity?
-How can you use hedged equity in a portfolio?
-What are examples of hedge equity strategies?
+How can you be sure it’s right for you?
+What are examples of hedge equity?
 If you’re looking to answer any of these questions, we tackle all of that and more below.

 What Is A Hedge?